troldal/OpenXLSX/README.markdown

   - Windows (MinGW)

   OpenXLSX can be compiled on Windows using MSVC, but there is an issue with the CMake script, which prevents MSVC finding the libraries.
-  Building on Windows using MSYS has not been tested Building using the Intel compiler has not been tested.
+  Building on Windows using MSYS has not been tested.
+  Building using the Intel compiler has not been tested.

   ## Usage